GrowingPaigns/Unity-2D-Platformer-Prototype/Logistics/Music/README.md

 ### TO DO List:
 - [X] Create basic menu music
 - [ ] Create beta level music
-  - Western/Mining Feel
+  - Dwarven Aesthetic
     - Deep Chanting
-    - "4 on the floor" beat
+    - Driving bass drum
+    - Should feel like you've been taken back to the mines

 _more to be added..._